Philadelphia Public Art @philart.net

 Civil War Soldiers and Sailors Monument

-John Massey Rhind, James H. Windrim (Architect), 1883
+James H. Windrim (Architect),

-* brief quote from Saint Luke
+* brief quotes from Lord Byron,

-* big standing person wearing a hat, weapons, eagles, horses, olive branches, United States, Pennsylvania and Philadelphia seals
+United States, Pennsylvania and Philadelphia seals

 * The eagles and plaques are by John Massey Rhind.
 The soldier is variously attributed to John Lachmier or Lachmer.
+The quote on the Pennsylvania plaque, though not attributed, is from is from William Penn's Frame of Government

 * The soldier is identical to the one on the West Park Civil War Soldiers and Sailors Monument